The Dungeon Master

 If it comes to that, this adventure includes a battle against the creatures that were once the villagers’ missing children.
 We include the names of some of them and to whom they belonged before turning into despicable monsters.
 Feel free to customize one or more of these children to be a little brother, son or nephew of one of your players.

-Area Aspects: small fishermen village, old abbey in ruins next to a crooked watchtower at the edge of a cliff.
+Area Aspects: small fishermen village, an old abbey in ruins next to a crooked watchtower at the edge of a cliff.
 Great black tree near the abbey.

 The sea wind blows putrid in Leda.
 A light rain continually falls over its sharp cliffs of black granite.
 Its air, eerily warm for a coastal village, hurts the lungs when breathed.